lsst/cp_pipe/doc/lsst.cp.pipe/constructing-calibrations.rst

 Although the example presented below certifies each new calibration to a final CALIBRATION collection, in situations where a full set of calibrations are constructed at once, it may be better to use a CHAINED collection as the target.
 This allows easier control of the set of calibrations included in the final collection.
 Fixing an error in the example presented a way to demonstrate this as well.

-- The initial bias and defects were correct, and a chained collection was used:
+- The initial bias and defects were correct, and a CHAINED collection was used:

 .. code:: bash